CU-Robotics/buff-code/System_Tests.md

 ### MVP
  - Modify standard/nodes.yaml
-   - Add the ballistics nodes, a detector node and any other exectuables to buff-nodes
    - set the appropriate CAN config (should only need to check gimbal and feeder shooter, but chassis won't hurt)
    - set the kinematics that reflect the newly added motors
  - Connect to Active robot